kota7/pypacktest/docs/index.md

 If the package depends on specific versions of other packages, say numpy v.1 or later, then we can be more specific in the `setup.py` file like: `numpy>=1`.

-## Specify Dependencies not Available on PyPI

-TBA

 ## Include and Use Data Files